-The entry for this quotation in the book's index is "Illness, avoided through proper teaching of geometry, 207."
-I hope you're taking all this down.
-This is how Waldorf teachers think.
+The entry for this quotation in the book's index is "Illness, avoided through proper teaching of geometry."
+This is another striking indication of how Waldorf teachers think.
 Really.
-I'm not making this stuff up.
+I'm not making up this stuff.
 Do you want people who think this way to make decisions about your child?
 (Does Tommy feel ill?
 Well, then, he'd better do some geometry.)
 Steiner, not incidentally, attributed all sorts of important powers to geometry (which happened to be one of his favorite subjects when he was a boy).
 For instance, “Basic geometric concepts awaken clairvoyant abilities.” — Rudolf Steiner, THE FOURTH DIMENSION: Sacred Geometry, Alchemy, and Mathematics (Anthroposophic Press, 2001), p.
-92. I'm not making this stuff up.
+92. I'm not making up this stuff.

 When Anthroposophists blow smoke, they may or may not know what they are doing.
-A crucial doctrine of Anthroposophy is that the deepest wisdom is "mystery" wisdom — it is occult, hidden.
-Only initiates should have access to the "truths" of mystery wisdom; the rest of us are unequipped to handle it.
+A crucial doctrine of Anthroposophy is that the deepest wisdom is "mystery" wisdom — it is occult, mystical, hidden.
+Only initiates should be told the "truths" of mystery wisdom; the rest of us are unequipped to handle such marvelous mysteries.
 [See "Inside Scoop".]
 Thus, Anthroposophists think they are acting properly when they withhold certain kinds of information from outsiders.

 So Waldorf faculties want to keep mum about various matters.
-We may see the results as dishonesty; Waldorf teachers may see it very differently.
-They think that they are serving the Truth — that is, Anthroposophy — in all of their actions, and thus they probably think that their actions are virtuous.
-They may very well believe the denials and claims that they regularly make.
+We may see the result as dishonesty; Waldorf teachers may see it very differently.
+They think that they are serving the Truth — that is, Anthroposophy — in all of their actions, and thus they typically think that their actions are virtuous.
+At some level, they may very well believe the denials and claims that they regularly issue.
 They may believe that, truly, Anthroposophy is not a religion; and, truly, Waldorf schools do not promote Anthroposophy; and, truly, Waldorf schools foster freedom.
 They would be mistaken in all of this, but they would be honestly mistaken.
 Like Steiner, Anthroposophists often have an odd relationship with truth.
 Indeed, becoming an Anthroposophist requires you to detach yourself from the truth — the real universe — and enter a fantasy realm instead.
 From within that fantasy realm, perception may be quite blurred.
-For this reason, the ultimate victims of Anthroposophy's distortion of reality may be Anthroposophists themselves — they convince themselves that what is false (Anthroposophy) is true, and what is true (modern science and scholarship) is false.
+For this reason, the ultimate victims of Anthroposophy's distortion of reality are Anthroposophists themselves — they convince themselves that what is false (Anthroposophy) is true, and what is true (modern science and scholarship) is false.
 Membership in any cult such as Anthroposophy usually depends on willing self-deception.
 [See "Fooling (Ourselves)", "Deception", and "Why?
 (Oh Why?
 Oh Why?)".]

 — Roger Rawlings